barbarossusuz/springboot-mongodb-restful/README.md

 #### Mongodb2
-Image upload using Gridfs with restapi.
+Image operations using Gridfs with restapi.
 Upload, delete and download image from mangodb.